Walter Marcon: Schools cricket

-Born at Swaffham, Norfolk, Marcon played for the Eton First XI in 1841 and 1842, alongside another fast bowler, Harvey Fellows.
+Born at Swaffham, Norfolk, Marcon played for the Eton College First XI in 1841 and 1842, alongside another fast bowler, Harvey Fellows.
 Marcon's pace was so fast that he warranted three long stops, despite the wicketkeeper standing well back.
+WG Grace said that "Harvey W Fellows and W Marcon were two of the fastest and best...I do not think that Fellows or Marcon would now be allowed to bowl.
+Few people nowadays realise how fast they bowled."

 In his book Cricket, W. G. Grace wrote that Marcon's deliveries would smash a stump if making a direct hit without bouncing first; he reported his father saying that he "could hardly trace the ball" when fielding at point.
 Marcon once bowled a ball that knocked the bat out of the batsman's hands and through the wicket.

 First-class career

 Surprisingly, given his reputation as a bowler, Marcon took no known wickets in his first-class career.
 Bowling analyses were rarely compiled at the time, and bowlers were not credited with wickets which fell to catches.

-Marcon went up to Worcester College, Oxford, in 1842, and joined the University of Oxford team in 1843, making his debut against Marylebone Cricket Club (MCC) on 24 May at Bullingdon Green, near Oxford.
+Marcon went up to Worcester College, Oxford, in 1842, and joined the Oxford University Cricket Club in 1843, making his debut against Marylebone Cricket Club (MCC) on 24 May at Bullingdon Green, near Oxford.
 Batting third, he scored 2 in the first innings and was run out for a duck in the second.
 That was his only match in 1843.

-In 1844, he played against MCC at the Magdalen Ground on 30 May, scoring 15 and 5.
+In 1844, he played against MCC at the Magdalen College Ground on 30 May, scoring 15 and 5.
 He then played for the West of England at Lord's on 24 June, making no score in either innings.
 He scored another duck followed by his career best 29 playing for Oxford against MCC at Lord's on 27 June.

 In the University Match against Cambridge at Lord's on 4 July, Marcon scored 24 and eight not out.
 His final match was for the West of England against MCC at Bath on 5 August, when he scored two and was not out without scoring in the second innings.
 His bowling analysis was recorded in this match: he took no wickets for eight runs from forty balls.